 A student may review the contents of his/her education records including grades, reports and other relevant information.
-Parents, sponsors and legal guardians of a student maybe granted access to the student's record and academic progress report as deemed appropriate by the Registrar or Dean.
+Parents, sponsors and legal guardians of a student maybe granted access to the student's record and academic progress report as deemed appropriate by the Registrar or Executive Dean (in line with GDPR compliance).